Rosen-Team-B/Rosen_B/documentation/meetings/clientMeetings/2022 09 27 - Client meeting W3  part 1.md

 - Design a web app that will be used by their data scientists (who know python) to input a random picture and display images from the db, so they can classify images and train their machine algorithm which inspects within the water pipelines.
 - The target user for this web app will be Rosen’s data scientist, so any future discussion of users refers to their data scientists.
 - The classes are not predefined.
 They are defined by the user’s decisions, supported by an active learning algorithm.
+- Workflow should look like so:
+    - The user (data scientist on network) will provide a sample image of object, and ML algorithm will return likely matches.
+    - User will then select second subset of refined images that will train the algorithm.
+(Tag these images and save them, possible feature)
+    - Model will return images a second time, and user can view them.

 → Example: I have an image of a leave, help me find all the leaves in the water pipeline.

-- Focus on software eng. not algorithm (rosen don’t have enough data to trian the algo yet); algo later in the semester maybe if we are ahead of the schedule
+- Focus on software eng. not algorithm (rosen don’t have enough data to train the algo yet); also later in the semester maybe if we are ahead of the schedule.
-- This code will be used going forward in ROSEN, so code should be
+- This code will be used going forward in ROSEN, so code should be:
-    - clean code: understandable (give documentation or good comments for ppl knowing python easy)
+    - Clean; understandable (give documentation or good comments for ppl knowing python easy so expansion is easy)
-    - backend: python (so their data scientist can take a look at anything in the future)
+    - Backend: Python (so their data scientist can take a look at anything in the future)

 ### Some ideas of the web app:

-- using this image (random image), can you find all the image similar in the db, display, and user click on some image that is correct ( to train the algorithm), submit to retrain the algorithm
+- using this image (random image), can you find all the image similar in the db, display, and user click on some image that is correct ( to train the algorithm), submit to retrain/refine the algorithm
 - Users may want to download the list of image or the location of where the images are on the db given a random image (target: like fish)
 - Efficiency is important: thousands of image in the db and to be display in the frontend
+- Multi-user access
-- 2 person on the same data at the same time (Rosen not thought about it, maybe we need to restrict)
+    - Need to verify if two users can access the same data at the same time, possible feature?
 - Mentioned using Python as backend language for expansion when project is over?

 ### About algorithms: